pivot-access-ltd/bma-offline-docs/src/how-to-work-with-annotations-5929.md

 <a href="#heading--set-dynamic-annotations-for-a-machine"><h4 id="heading--set-dynamic-annotations-for-a-machine">How to set dynamic annotations for a machine</h4></a>

-Dynamic annotations, otherwise known as "workload annotations" or "owner data," can be used to keep track of the runtime status of machines that are acquired or deployed.
+Dynamic annotations, otherwise known as "workload annotations" or "owner data," can be used to keep track of the runtime status of machines that are allocated or deployed.
 These annotations are set using `key=value` pairs.
 You can set any `key=value` pair that you wish for any machine, although it's probably more useful if you standardise your key names.

 To set a dynamic annotation for a machine, you can enter a command like this: